HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 where on the left you have a property, and on the right you have the list of recommendations with the associated count.
 The count represent the similarity weight for the property.
 Therefore ordering this list gives you the topK properties we were looking for.
 You can find the detailed Pig script in the [appendix](#sec-appendix) of this blog post.

-In order to run the script  you need an Hadoop deployed infrastucture, or you can use the [Amazon Elastic MapReduce](#http://aws.amazon.com/elasticmapreduce/) cloud service.
+In order to run the script  you need an Hadoop deployed infrastucture, or you can use the Amazon Elastic MapReduce cloud service [\[11\]](#ref-11).
 The workflow of the deployment is the following:

 * Export your input data (for us, property enquiries)
 * Export the UDFs used in the Pig script into a Jar